SriSumanth1996/embedding-lab/README.md

 Numbers are not accepted as terms.
 If a word is not present in the GloVe vocabulary, the app shows a warning and does not add it.

+The app also tries common casing variants (`word`, `Word`, `WORD`) when resolving input, so mixed-case typing still works even though GloVe vocabulary is lowercase.

 ---

 ## 2. Compute